yusefellban/votingSystem/README.md

 - **VotingDAO**: Handles interactions with the MySQL database for login, registration, vote processing, and fetching candidate information.

 ### User(model)

--**User**: User: A record used as a model to represent user data such as username and password.
+-**User**: A record used as a model to represent user data such as username and password.

 ## Setup and Installation